Murtasa Bhagavato Arahato Samma Sambuddhasa Murtasa Bhagavato Arahato Samasambhutasa Murtasa Bhagavato Arahato Samasambhutasa Buddha,

 But if something goes wrong,

-It can be something quite small.
+It could be something quite small.

-I can think of an example that's happened in the last few days,
+That's happened in the last few days,

 Say on the retreat.

-It's nice to find examples.
+It's nice to find examples,

 But anyway,